This project will be managed with the same workflow as the rest or Sourcehut's projects: using patches.

 Please keep reading to start hacking into the Husky project.

 The emails sent to any mailist of the project will be public.
-Therefore, when you send a patchset, the email you use will be seen by everyone subscribed to the mailists and also to whoever accesses them.
+Therefore, when you send a patchset or a bug report, the email you use will be seen by everyone subscribed to the mailists and also to whoever accesses them.

 The only emails that will be deleted from the mailist will be those not related to the project whatsoever.
 Emails that were sent to contribute to a discussion of something will be kept since they provide part of the whole context of the discussion.

-Mails will be only admited if sent as plain text.
-HTML emails are automatically rejected and don't even reach the mailist.
+Emails will be only admited if sent as plain text.
+HTML emails are automatically rejected and do not even reach the mailist.

 Please follow the recommendations at useplaintext.email.